Futurescaper/Futuregrapher/README.md

 This library combines a number of D3 and custom features into a dynamic graph visualization library.
 It allows you to work with collapsible clusters as a way of grouping nodes.

+It is a plain Javascript library.
+It can be included with a simple <code>&lt;script&gt;</code> tag, with requirejs or amd, or it can be used with Meteor.

 Meteor
 ------